easypropertylistings/Easy-Property-Listings/README.md

 ## Change Log ##

+= 3.4.37 September 11, 2021 =

+* Tweak: WordPress 5.8.1 introduced a CSS tweak the broke the flow of the admin fields on the listing entry screen.

 = 3.4.36 March 25, 2021 =

 * New: Additional action support for listing templates.
 Actions are: epl_loop_template_{post_type}, epl_loop_template_listing.